 Add Activin A, human vascular endothelial growth factor (hVEGF), and bone morphogenetic protein 4 (BMP4) to complete SFD at the final concentration of 5 ng/mL, 5 ng/mL, and 1.9 ng/mL, respectively.

 Note: BMP4 concentration might differ depending on the lots of BMP4.
-Test several concentrations in a small-scale trial prior to use a new lot, and define the best concentration for cardiac differentiation.
+Test several concentrations in a small-scale trial prior to use a new lot and define the best concentration for cardiac differentiation.

-Transfer EBs from petri dish into 15-ml tube and centrifuge at 50-100 G for 3 min at 4 °C.
+Transfer EBs from a petri dish into a 15-ml tube and centrifuge at 50-100 x g for 3 min at 4 °C.

 Meanwhile, add the medium prepared in step 1.4.1 to the petri dish to protect the remaining EBs being dry.